Feast of Creation: Theological significance

+Many churches have adopted a Christological title, 'Feast of Creation in Christ', as the entry point into the theological themes of the festival.
+This is in line with the Christological nature of the liturgical year, with the various feasts focusing on different aspects of the mystery of Christ.

 Observance by Christian denomination

 Eastern Orthodoxy

+The Eastern Orthodox Churches have observed the Feast of the Indiction, as it is otherwise known, since the 5th century.
+Grounding the ancient Byzantine Anno Mundi calendar, September 1 symbolizes the day of God's creation of the world.

+For that reason, the creation theme is expressed in the liturgical prayers of this feast since ancient times.
+For example, the liturgical texts that define the theology of an Orthodox feast, called troparion and kontakion, lay out this theme: "The troparion and kontakion devote special attention to some immutable truths of creation: The Lord is the Creator of all creation."

-The Eastern Orthodox Churches have observed the Feast of the Creation since the 5th century.
-In 1989, the Ecumenical Patriarch Demetrios I of Constantinople declared that Creation Day would be used to offer “prayers and supplications to the Maker of all, both as thanksgiving for the great gift of Creation and as petitions for its protection and salvation.”
+In 1989, the Ecumenical Patriarch Demetrios I of Constantinople invited "the whole Christian world" to pray together on September 1 and "offer prayers and supplications to the Maker of all, both as thanksgiving for the great gift of Creation and as petitions for its protection and salvation.”
+Along with the Eastern Orthodox Churches, the Eastern Lutheran Churches and Eastern Catholic Churches observe the Feast of Creation.

 Roman Catholicism

 The Feast of Creation has been observed by various episcopal conferences of the Catholic Church since the 1990s.
 In 2015, Pope Francis "instituted it as the World Day of Prayer for the universal Catholic Church."
 In his message for Creation Day in 2025, Pope Leo XIV noted that “for believers, environmental justice is also a duty born of faith, since the universe reflects the face of Jesus Christ, in whom all things were created and redeemed.”
-In the same year, Pope Leo XIV instituted the Mass for the Care of Creation to be used on the Feast of Creation.
+In the same year, Pope Leo XIV promulgated the "Creation Mass", added to the Roman Missal, to be used on the Feast of Creation.
+Many episcopal conferences, religious congregations, and Catholic associations are actively engaged in promoting the liturgical celebrations of Creation Day with the new Mass.

 Evangelical Lutheranism

-General Secretary of the Lutheran World Federation noted the importance of the Feast of Creation to the Evangelical Lutheran tradition:
+The General Secretary of the Lutheran World Federation noted the importance of the Feast of Creation to the Evangelical Lutheran tradition:

 Creation and redemption through incarnation and cross, Lange noted, “are most evident in the sacraments” and also “shaped Luther’s call for the renewal of sacramental life.”
 By focusing on the material or ‘created’ elements of water, bread and wine used in the Eucharistic liturgy to symbolize the life and death of Jesus, he said, Lutherans are called “to care for the for the waters, the land, the fruits, the air.”

 Anglicanism

-The Feast Day of Creation, along with the season of Creationtide, is observed by the Church of England, mother church of the Anglican Communion.
+The Feast Day of Creation, along with the season of Creationtide, is observed by the Church of England, mother church of the Anglican Communion, and many other Anglican churches.